improving-minnesota/react-workshop/labs/lab-05-forms.md

   });
 });
 ```
-- Run the tests and make sure it passes before moving on.
+- Run the tests and make sure the all pass before moving on.

 &nbsp;
 ## Add a Login Form Component